Vaster than Empires and More Slow: Reception

 Lynda Schneekloth described "Vaster than Empires" as "one of the most interesting explorations of a vegetative sentience," in the magazine Extrapolation.
 "Vaster than Empires" was anthologized in the collection Science Fiction: A Historical Anthology, edited by Eric S. Rabkin.
 In his introduction to the story, Rabkin stated that it "takes the frenzy of exploration and science, paints it green, and frames it with stability."
 He described the story as having an expansive and hopeful vision of a peaceful world, in contrast to the constant warfare of reality.
 In contrast, Elizabeth Cummins described the work as "exploring the limits of utopia."
+Suzanne Reid praised the story as a "Le Guin classic" that "unites the action with the psyche".
+A retrospective review in Tor noted that the story was unusual for a Hainish Universe piece for not examining a human society, and said it raised interesting ideas about "disability, ecology, sentience, and emotion".

 Publication and awards

 "Vaster than Empires and More Slow" was first published in the collection New Dimensions 1, edited by Robert Silverberg.
 The anthology was released in United States in 1971, by Doubleday Books.
 It has since been reprinted in several collections and anthologies, including in The Wind's Twelve Quarters and Buffalo Gals and Other Animal Presences, which are collections of Le Guin's stories and poetry.
 The story was dramatized in the National Public Radio series 2000X, which aired on 11 April 2000.
 The story was nominated for the Hugo Award for Best Short Story in 1972, and came 14th in a poll for the Locus Award for Best Short Story.